Ensure your assets go to whom you wish

 A carefully drafted Will avoids your assets going to the wrong people.

 Consider the case below.
-Mr and Mrs Hopeful draft a Will leaving their assets including their house to each other,
+Mr and Mrs Hopeful both draft Wills leaving their assets including their house to each other,

 then their children, then their grand-children.

-Mr Hopeful dies and Mrs Hopeful acquires all their assets.
+Mr Hopeful dies and Mrs Hopeful acquires all their estate.
 She later re-marries Mr Grateful, and amends her Will without due consideration, to include her new husband.
 After a period of time Mrs Hopeful also dies.
-Mr Grateful, now inherits all Mr and Mrs Hopefuls assets and leaves them to his family in his Will.
-Hence his family and not the family of Mr and Mrs Hopeful will inherit their assets when Mr Grateful dies.
+Mr Grateful, now inherits all Mr and Mrs Hopefuls estate and leaves them to his family in his Will.
+Hence his family and not the family of Mr and Mrs Hopeful will inherit their estate when Mr Grateful dies.
 The children and grand-children of Mr and Mrs Hopeful will receive nothing.

 The above is plainly not right or fair, but it can and does happen.

-It can however be avoided with a well planned and well drafted Will, using trusts that protect your property and assets.
+It can however be avoided with a well planned and well drafted Will, which can include trusts that protect your property and assets.
 No matter what happens in the future.

-Our fees for the drafting of Wills are very reasonable and include free home visits made during the daytime evenings or week-ends, by one of our trained consultants.
+Our fees for the drafting of Wills are very reasonable and include free home visits (within reason) made during the daytime evenings or week-ends.
 Clients are also welcome to call at our office in Sawbridgeworth to have their instructions taken by appointment.
 Fixed fees are charged for Single or Husband and Wife (or partner) Wills, no matter how complicated the Will needs to be.

 We provide special reduced fees for NHS Staff or Senior Citizens.